mejustdev/Project-Social-Network/README.md

 ### Contributing

 "If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome."
+Pull requests are warmly welcome"

 ### Links